xd2287/transformers/docs/source/en/model_doc/mvp.md

 This model was contributed by [Tianyi Tang](https://huggingface.co/StevenTang).
 The detailed information and instructions can be found [here](https://github.com/RUCAIBox/MVP).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mvp](https://huggingface.co/models?other=mvp)

 ## Examples
 For summarization, it is an example to use MVP and MVP with summarization-specific prompts.